reid-moffat/suite-metrics/README.md

 metrics.getAllData(); // -> all data in this metrics as-is (deeply copied)

-metrics.toJSON(); // -> all data in this metrics, serialized to JSON
+metrics.toJSONString(); // -> all data in this metrics, serialized to JSON
 ```

 #### queries